 A critical examination of how contemporary criminal justice reforms expand rather than shrink structurally violent systems of policing, surveillance, and carceral control in the United States.

-Carceral Con pulls the veil away from the reform public relations machine, providing a riveting overview of the repressive US carceral state and critical examination of the reform terrain, quagmires, and choices that face us.
-The book vividly illustrates how contemporary bipartisan reform agendas leave the structural apparatus of mass incarceration intact while widening the net of carceral control and surveillance.
-The text also equips readers with information and insights useful for examining the likely impacts of reforms today and in the future.
+Carceral Con pulls the veil away from the reform public relations machine, providing a riveting overview of the repressive US carceral state and a critical examination of the reform terrain, quagmires, and choices that face us.
+This book vividly illustrates how contemporary bipartisan reform agendas leave the structural apparatus of mass incarceration intact while widening the net of carceral control and surveillance.
+Readers are also provided with information and insights useful for examining the likely impacts of reforms today and in the future.
 What can we learn from reforms of the past?
 What strategies hold most promise for dismantling structural inequalities, corporate control, and state violence?
 What approaches will reduce reliance on carceral control and also bring about community safety?
 Utilizing an abolitionist lens, Carceral Con makes the compelling case for liberatory approaches to envisioning and creating a just society.